 - Over-the-counter Glucosamine and Chindroitin supplements

 The best way to treat arthritis is prevention.
-Taking care of your feet and if you ever feel pain in a joint, talk to your doctor.
+Take care of your feet by immediately treating any injury and visiting a podiatrist or orthopedic specialist if you have any concerns.
 Your joints should never hurt; pain is your body telling you something is wrong!